cares/nodb.at/README.md

 # ==== nodb.at ====

+is a (text)-file-and-folder based database with the concept of:

+all files.php (representing the tables) and folders (representing databases)

+    database = folder

+    table = subfolder

+    column = file in subfolder

+    record = a line in column-file ;)

+so theoretically you could have a table inside a table or even work with filesystem links (linux ln -sv command)

+# ==== files ====

+the first version was procedural

+nodb.php		-> the database "engine"
+nodb.test.php		-> automated test of engine

+---> you should use the second version which is written in oop-class-objects style:

+class.nodb.php		-> the database "engine"
+class.nodb.test.php	-> automated test, use this as getting-started-example.

+class.nodb.bench.php	-> benchmark intended to be used on a webserver and run by a browser class.nodb.bench.terminal.php -> same benchmark intended to be run on terminal (no 30seconds timeout like on webserver)

 # === features: ===
++ smal database size (10000 records less than 500kb)
++ all files are plain-text and can be used/edited with any text-editing software (no cryptic format)
++ speed is ok 1000 records write, modify, read, delete

 + remembers the last used database/table
 + ASAP simple folder/file based system
 + error and operation/process logging